A Short History of Facts & Fiction

 I’ve also tried to give the content more of a link with the real world, featuring or mirroring events—so we had some Bosnian stories early on when that conflict was at it’s height; we featured Iraq/Babylon/Gilgamesh and, more recently, tales of corrupt politicians!

-Other developments: I set up the F&F website (www.factsandfiction.co.uk ) which has been very worthwhile particularly since I got a webmaster to look after it for me.
-He has hoisted it up the search engine rankings and brought in a lot of enquiries and subscribers.
+Other developments: I set up the F&F website which has been very worthwhile and has brought in a lot of enquiries and subscribers.

 Linked to that I set up a PayPal account which enables people overseas to subscribe without incurring huge bank charges.
-Over the last few years, as well as the UK and Ireland, we have had subscribers in Germany, Austria, France, Spain, Hungary, Sweden, USA, Canada, Australia, Singapore amongst other places.
+Over the last few years, as well as the UK and Ireland, we have had subscribers in Germany, Austria, France, Spain, Hungary, Sweden, USA, Canada, Australia, Singapore amongst many other places.
+The one snag is that, since Brexit, some overseas subscribers have had to pay a surcharge.
+This seems to be quite random and probably not necessary.

 Pete Castle, editor